 Given the choice between eating in a meat restaurant that labels a dish as vegan right there on its menu, and another meat restaurant that just happens to have a vegan dish but does not boast about it, I choose the former over the latter.
 (Hence I eat at Two Wives and Mangetout, but nowhere else in New London.)
 A Middle Eastern restaurant originally from far away Narragansett, RI, opened May 2012 nearby in Westerly, but one year later, due to dismal business, moved back to Narragansett.
 It states its vegan and vegetarian dishes with the words VEGAN and VEGETARIAN right there on the menu, so the menu sure is alluring.
-And Markos is a genuinely nice guy, who manifests his genuine love for humanity through his food.
+And Markdos is a genuinely nice guy, who manifests his genuine love for humanity through his food.
 His vegan fare is all first rate, but too bad he was on the far side of Westerly, and now even farther away in Narragansett.
-So regrettably I'm sticking with Pita Stop, which may lack the word vegan on its menu, but vegetarian clearly identified is good enough for me, and anyway Tony at Pita Stop is a really nice guy to.
+It states is good enough for me, and anyway Tony at Pita Stop is a really nice guy to.

-in NORWICH:

-Kong Foo Vegetarian Restaurant
+in NORWICH: Kong Foo Vegetarian Restaurant